azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 options for basic commands like 'Login-AzureRmAccount'.
 You may choose any one of them thinking they are the same thing.
 Even if that may be the case, choosing to run one of them will cause the corresponding version of AzureRm to get loaded into your session.
-If that's not the version AzSK needs, then the same type conflict issue will pop up soon as you start using AzSK commands.
+If that's not the version AzSK needs, then the same type conflict issue will pop up as soon as you start using AzSK commands.

 An easy remedy for this is to ensure that the correct version of AzureRm gets loaded by using any of these options:
-1) Just do an "import-module AzSK" first thing after opening a new PS session.
+1) Do an "import-module AzSK" first thing after opening a new PS session.
 This will internally load the correct AzureRm.
 2) Else, run any AzSK command (e.g., Get-AzSKSubscriptionSecurityStatus).
 This will trigger the Azure login flow and cause the correct AzureRm to get loaded.
 3) Else, explicitly load the AzureRm version required for AzSK (currently it is 4.1.0) using 'import-module AzureRm -Version 4.1' first thing in a new session.

 [Back to top...](GettingStarted_PowerShellTipsAzSK.md#list-of-tips)
 <!-------------------------------------------------------------------------------------------------->
 ### Listing your subscriptions
-A lot of AzSK commands need you to specify subscription id.
-To get the subscription id for any particular subscription you needn't go to the portal.
-The following command can quickly list all subscriptions by their name and subscription id.
+A lot of AzSK commands need you to specify subscription ID.
+To get the subscription ID for any particular subscription you needn't go to the portal.
+The following command can quickly list all subscriptions by their name and subscription ID.

 ```PowerShell
 PS C:\> Get-AzureRmSubscription | FT Name, Id